yassineyassine/devops/README.md

 C. Setup Sonarqube

 After docker-compose is running, we access Sonarqube via the link : 'http://localhost:9000'.
 This will display the login page for Sonarqube on the web.
 Fill in the first login with the default configuration, namely 'admin' in both the login and password fields

+After logging in, Sonarqube will direct you to the password update page.
+Fill in the password update and don't forget it